plone/volto/docs/source/configuration/slots.md

 # Slots

-Slots are insertion points in the Volto rendering tree structure.
+Slots provide a way for Volto add-ons to insert their own components at predefined locations in the rendered page.
 This concept is inherited from the Plone Classic UI {doc}`plone:classic-ui/viewlets`.